cmmcneill/UniType/README.md

-# unitype
+# UniType
-Browser extension for typing in unicode fonts
+Browser extension for typing in unicode fonts.

+Only FireFox is currently supported.